 Wear a cloth face mask when traveling across campus, in public spaces, inside a building, on public transportation, or whenever around others.
 Ensure that the mask is covering your mouth and your nose.

 Face masks with an external valve or vent are not acceptable.

-According to the most recent guidance from the CDC (6/28/20), COVID-19 is spread most frequently through respiratory droplets.
+According to the CDC, COVID-19 is spread most frequently through respiratory droplets.
 Cloth face coverings are critical in helping to stop the spread of the virus.
 Remember, by wearing a face mask, you are protecting those around you.
 It is a simple step that can prevent you from unknowingly spreading the virus to others (even when you do not have any symptoms).

 Face coverings must be worn even while practicing physical distancing.
 Face coverings are not intended as a substitute for physical distancing.